Administrative Procedures at ESI

 REFUND POLICY – FOR STUDENTS ENROLLED IN COMBINED

 When the student attends Resident Training, ESI’s Tuition Payment Policy is not to execute a charge to the student until he or she has completed 11 days of training.
-Whether the student pays by Credit Card or Cash, ESI will not charge the card or deposit currency until the student has completed 75% of the course.
-In the event that the student decides to cancel prior to completion, Refund Policy will apply according to the percentage of the course completed, but the Refund will be paid immediately.
+Whether the student pays by Credit Card or Cash, ESI does not charge the card or deposit currency until the student has completed 75% of the course.
+In the event that the student decides to cancel prior to completion, Refund Policy will apply according to the percentage of the course completed, but the refund is paid immediately.

 For the mandatory resident portion of the course, the following applies as a minimum policy: After the student attends the first resident class session, if the student requests cancellation in writing or is terminated, the school shall be entitled to a tuition charge which shall not exceed the following:

-- If a student should cancel after completion of 50% to 75% of the training in terms of days, the student will be responsible for 75% of the contract price for resident school tuition.
+If a student should cancel after completion of 50% to 75% of the training in terms of days, the student is responsible for 75% of the contract price for resident school tuition.
 Cancellation charges will not be levied on the student.

-- If a student should cancel after completion of 75% or more of the training in terms of days, the student will be responsible for the total contract price and all other fees charged.
-No refund will be due after completion of 75% of the course.
+If a student should cancel after completion of 75% or more of the training in terms of days, the student is responsible for the total contract price and all other fees charged.
+No refund will be due after the completion of 75% of the course.

 Refunds due will be paid within 30 days of termination.
 Termination from the program requires that the student notify the school in writing of his or her intention to discontinue the program.